blueag8/Photography_Website/README.md

 pip3 freeze > requirements.txt

-for stripe you will need to obtain a STRIPE_PUBLI
+for stripe you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.

+I chose to create an env.py file and ensured that is was not published

 Requirements to run code locally: